semapu/Embedding/README.md

 # Embedding
-Embedding from gogole.
+Embedding from google.
 Simple test of how it works